athms/hcprep/README.md

 Choose the region based on your [location](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

 ## 4. Basic Usage
 HCPrep already contains the subject-IDs of 1000 participants for each of the seven task-fMRI tasks of the HCP task-fMRI data (see below).
 These can be found in the `subject_ids` directory.
-If more IDs are required, these can retrieved with the `retrieve_hcp_subject_ids` function of the `download` module.
+If more IDs are required, these can retrieved with the `retrieve_subject_ids` function of the `download` module.

 Overall, the task-fMRI data span the following seven tasks: